 Effective July 2021, Truist became subject to rules implementing the NSFR, which are designed to ensure that banking organizations maintain a stable, long-term funding profile in relation to their asset composition and off-balance sheet activities.
 The NSFR, calculated as the ratio of available stable funding to required stable funding, must exceed 1.0x.
 Available stable funding represents a weighted measure of a company's funding sources over a one-year time horizon, calculated by applying standardized weightings to the company's equity and liabilities based on their expected stability.
 Required stable funding is calculated by applying standardized weightings to assets, derivatives exposures, and certain other items based on their liquidity characteristics.
 As a Category III banking organization, Truist and Truist Bank are subject to an NSFR requirement equal to 85% of the full requirement.
-At December 31, 2021, the Company was compliant with this requirement.
+At March 31, 2022, the Company was compliant with this requirement.
+Truist's "Liquidity Coverage Ratio Disclosure" are located on its website at ir.truist.com/other-filings.